bcgov/business-schemas/README.md

 ---
-description: bcrs-entities-create-ui readme
+description: business-schemas readme
 ignore: true
 ---

 ## About

-TBD.
+This has the JSONSchema for the legal filings, as well as sample test data.

+This also includes an installable python package for flask apps for working with the schemas and making validations easier within python code.

 ## Usage

-### Local Development

-1. make sure you have the `.env` file, required contents can be found in `.env.production`
-2. run docker

-## Deployment (OpenShift)

-TBD

 ## Getting Help or Reporting an Issue

-To report bugs/issues/feature requests, please file an [issue](https://github.com/bcgov/bcrs-entities-create-ui/issues/).
+To report bugs/issues/feature requests, please file an [issue](https://github.com/bcgov/business-schemas/issues/).

 ## How to Contribute